This site provides viewers with all sorts of weather related information. It includes live weather data, from the weather station here in Mumbles;

 These two services are provided by the Met Office; the Shipping Forecast is aimed mainly at professional sea users, along with the amateur sailing fraternity.
 The Inshore Waters forecast is aimed more at the general public, farmers, for whom weather conditions are important, and other people who live near the coastline and could be affected by adverse weather conditions.

 The Shipping Forecast is split up into sea areas, 31 in total.
 The forecast is broadcast by the BBC at 0048 and 0520 (long wave and FM) 1201 and 1754 (normally long wave only).
 It always starts with the sea area known as Viking, which is located off the southwest coast of Norway.
 It continues in a clockwise direction describing the predicted weather information of the next sea area and so on, ending with South East Iceland.
-Click here for the map of the sea areas
+Click here for the map of the sea areas and current shipping forecast.

 Inshore waters forecast

 Similar to the shipping forecast, the UK coastline is split up into sequential areas starting in the north east of Scotland at Cape Wrath going clockwise and ending up in the Shetland Islands.
 The inshore waters forecast provides similar information to the shipping, but on a more localised basis for the particular segment it covers.
-T see the latest inshore waters forecast click …here
+T see the latest inshore waters forecast click …here.

 This service is provided by the Met Office.